Title (title extra extra large)

-People from diverse backgrounds have unique ways of perceiving situations, as well as particular attitudes about health care.
+People from different backgrounds have unique ways of perceiving situations, as well as particular attitudes about health care.
 These differences affect how people communicate with health care providers.
 To address the needs of patients from all backgrounds, nurses strive to bridge gaps in cultural understanding and ways of communicating.

 Strong cross-cultural communication helps build trust between patients and nurses, and it’s fundamental to delivering high-quality patient care.